30 years and counting…

 You’ll also participate in seminars and lectures by local community members that cover the sociological, political and educational structure of Jamaica and the Third World.

-Before leaving campus, students take part in an intensive orientation class.
+Before leaving campus, students studying abroad in Jamaica take part in an intensive orientation class.
 This is designed to fully prepare them for the culture differences with confidence and ease.

 The Jamaica Cultural Immersion Program, or JCIP, provides an opportunity for Hollins students to become involved with the community of Lucea, learning to be a team member of your group, and coming to a deeper understanding the beauty of Jamaica.
 I prepared for my trip to Lucea by attending lectures on Jamaica and volunteering at community-based learning agencies located in Roanoke.
 While in Lucea, I taught junior high students American Sign Language.
 I highly recommend the program to anyone who loves volunteering and wants a rewarding and unique abroad experience.